Maiyingu Marragu (Blackfellows Hand Cave) Near Lithgow

 Rigby Hill Walking Track in the Blue Mountains

-The Rigby Hill Track is a short but scenic trail in the Bells Line of Road area of the Blue Mountains, offering panoramic Grose Valley views.
+The Rigby Hill Track is a short but scenic trail in the Bells Line of Road area of the Blue Mountains, offering panoramic views over the Grose Valley.

-This 1.2 km return trail leads to a hill on top of a sandstone escarpment from where visitors can soak in the views of the valley and its surrounding cliff walls.
+This 1.2 km return walk leads to a hilltop on a sandstone escarpment, where visitors can take in sweeping views of the valley and its surrounding cliff walls.

 Read more